Málaga

 Calle Marques de Larios, Malaga

-• Calle Marqués de Larios: This street is one of Spain’s finest pedestrian streets.
-Its history started with Malaga’s modern urban development in the latter half of the 19th century, and today there is a vibrant atmosphere between beautiful buildings here.
+Calle Marqués de Larios is a famous street in Málaga, also simply called Calle Larios.
+It is considered one of Spain’s finest streets.
+The street’s history started with Málaga’s modern urban development in the latter half of the 19th century.

 Other Attractions